The serial numbers on these tractors were below the dash, on the fender pan.

 An OLIVER 75( the little ones like a FORD LT 75) was sold at an auction.
 I guess it sold for $3500, which is normal for a restored Oliver mower now a days.
 Heres the Kicker, someone posted the picture of the ID tag.
 Guess what it said?
 Yup you guessed it JACOBSEN.
 Boy is he gonna be mad when he finds out he just spent $3500 on a $400 lawnmower.

-Oh by the way check the net, the grilles on the little Olivers, they are different from the Jacobsens.
+Oh by the way check the net, the grilles on the little Olivers,,Fords and Jac's, they were different over the years.

 These are stories with no names, so didnt get offended.
 But if you do, well...we will just leave it at that.